AzHicham/artemis/artemis/readme.md

     - To stop the running containers and remove them along with the associated networks and volumes, use the same command to start the containers and replace `up` with `down -v`

 *   You can also launch Navitia of a version of your own choice by building the docker images calling [this scipt](https://github.com/CanalTP/navitia-docker-compose/blob/master/builder_from_package/build.sh).
 Before using this script, you should be sure that you have the right to read some of our private repositories and make sure you've got a personal github token to be used along with the script.
 If it's not the case, you may have to create a new personal github token [here](https://github.com/settings/tokens/).
 When you have gathered all necessary info, you can launch the script and the ensuing steps are pretty much the same as described above except for the `tag`.
+(Ex. `make start TAG=local`)

 ### 2. Run tests with Artemis NG